 One way Forensic Anthropologists tell the stories of people whose bones they study is to compare them to a collection of similar bones.
-Use this collection of femora (thigh bones) to begin your exploration of how our bones tell the stories of our lives.
+Use this collection of plastic casts of femora (thigh bones) to begin your exploration of how our bones tell the stories of our lives.

-Start by finding the normal femur (thigh bone) and then compare it to the collection of bones with a variety of pathologies (the causes and effects of disease or trauma).
+Start by finding the normal femur (thigh bone) and then compare it to the collection of bone casts with a variety of pathologies (the causes and effects of disease or trauma).
 What do you see?
-What happened to the people represented by the femora in this collection?
+What happened to the people represented by the plastic casts of femora in this collection?

 Studying Human Bones